Homesteading Family Logo

 Next, I asked Harvey to tell me what happens when the litter area gets too full.
 I asked if that’s when you muck out the stall.
 His response was, “You will never muck out!”
 Mucking out refers to removing manure and other materials from an enclosure where animals are kept.

-Because with the deep litter method, the manure gets turned into compost, there is never a period where you need to “muck out” the stall.
+Because with the deep litter method, the manure gets turned into compost, there is never a period where you need to “muck out” the stall and spread manure.
 You’re simply removing the rich, garden-ready compost and spreading it where needed throughout your yard and garden.

 This is much more pleasant than mucking out stalls.